Restoration Recovery outpatient addiction treatment logo

 For comprehensive content on the kratom and 7-OH withdrawal timeline, MAT science, and clinical citations, see our Kratom & 7-OH Addiction Treatment hub.

-Same-week appointments at our active Tennessee clinics
+Same-week appointments at all four of our clinics

 • Chattanooga (Mon–Fri) — flagship clinic at 6141 Shallowford Rd, Suite 100.
 Full MAT formulary including Suboxone, Sublocade, and Brixadi; on-site Intensive Outpatient Programming (IOP); integrated behavioral health; Hepatitis C care.